 Categories associated to particular shop

-If you have multistore, make sure that you have associated PrestaShop categories to the same shop as you check the results at store front.
+If you have multistore, make sure that you have associated PrestaShop categories to the same store as you check the results at store front.

 Clear cache and rebuild catalog index